lazywithclass/winston-cloudwatch/README.md

 winston.error('1');
 ```

-You could also log to multiple streams with / without different log levels, have a look at [this example](https://github.com/lazywithclass/winston-cloudwatch/blob/master/examples/multiple-loggers.js).

 You can also specify a function for the `logGroupName` and `logStreamName` options.
 This is handy if you are using this module in a server, say with [express](https://github.com/bithavoc/express-winston), as it enables you to easily split streams across dates, for example.
 There is an example of this [here](https://github.com/lazywithclass/winston-cloudwatch/blob/master/examples/function-config.js).

+#### Logging to multiple streams

+You could also log to multiple streams with / without different log levels, have a look at [this example](https://github.com/lazywithclass/winston-cloudwatch/blob/master/examples/multiple-loggers.js).

+Consider that when using this feature you will have two instances of winston-cloudwatch, each with its own `setInterval` running.

+#### Programmatically flush logs and exit

+Think AWS Lambda for example, you don't want to leave the process running there for ever waiting for logs to arrive.

-You could also have winston-cloudwatch to flush and stop the setInterval loop (thus exiting), have a look
+You could have winston-cloudwatch to flush and stop the setInterval loop (thus exiting), have a look
 at [this example](https://github.com/lazywithclass/winston-cloudwatch/blob/master/examples/flush-and-exit.js).

 ### Options